beasleyz/42_GetNextLine/README.md

 You will only really need to use this function if you are a 42 Student.
 Otherwise, there are already standard implementations that do the same thing such at [getline][3].

 This project is meant to be a learning experience that will teach you about static variables, linked lists, pointers, and dynamic memory allocation.
-It requires that you implement the function only using the standard library functions 'read', 'malloc', and 'free'.
+It requires that you implement the function only using the standard library functions `read`, `malloc`, and `free`.

 ### How do I use it?

 To run get_next_line, you'll need a main function.
-Fortunately I've included one in the file main.c that takes a file name as argument, opens it, and passes the file descriptor to get_next_line until the function returns -1 or 0.
+Fortunately I've included one in the file `main.c` that takes a file name as argument, opens it, and passes the file descriptor to get_next_line until the function returns -1 or 0.

 These return values signify that either an error occured or the entire contents have been read, respectively.
 The function returns a 1 if a line was succesfully read.